eonist/Research/swift/types/generics/GenericTypeClass.md

 ```

-MOre insights into the limitations of Generics class type and conformity to protocols: https://forums.developer.apple.com/thread/17942
+More insights into the limitations of Generics class type and conformity to protocols: https://forums.developer.apple.com/thread/17942